azat-co/practicalnode/chapter1/chapter1.md

 })
 ```

-There’s nothing to be afraid of here as long as two-space indentation is used. ;-) However, callback code can be rewritten with the use of event emitters or promises, or by using the [`async`](https://www.npmjs.com/package/async) library (see chapter 14).
+There’s nothing to be afraid of here as long as two-space indentation is used. ;-) However, callback code can be rewritten with using event emitters or promises, or using the [`async`](https://www.npmjs.com/package/async) library (see Chapter 14).

 ## Hello World Server with HTTP Node.js Module

 Although Node.js can be used for a wide variety of tasks, it’s used primarily for building networking applications including web apps.
-Node.js thrives in networking as a result of its asynchronous nature and built-in modules such as `net` and `http`.
+Node.js thrives in networks as a result of its asynchronous nature and built-in modules such as `net` and `http`.

 Here’s a quintessential Hello World example in which we create a server object, define the request handler (function with `req` and `res` arguments), pass some data back to the recipient, and start up the whole thing (`hello.js`):